Convoy of Russian peacekeepers moves freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, February 21.
-The free passage of Russian peacekeepers' vehicles along the Lachin-Khankendi road has been ensured, Trend reports from the scene.
+SHUSHA, Azerbaijan, February 22.
+A convoy of nine vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any incidents, Trend reports from the scene.

-Thus, two passenger cars and 15 trucks of peacekeepers passed freely from Khankendi in the Lachin direction.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.